PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions - Datalab material.md

 ---

 # 1. Decision-making & Actions - Datalab
+Today we'll finalize yesterday's work: we're going to determe which cognitive systems are involved in the bin-picking tasks and how they work.
+Then we're going translate to that to a robot doing the task.
+After that we are going to implement our robot design into robosuit and actually get all the input we need in there!

 ## Learning Objectives:
 1. Sample relevant real-world input required for situational awareness & reinforcement learning.